benmvp/slides/2022/reactmiami/enzyme-to-rtl.md

   - It will exhaust all the in-progress JS Promises
   - **THREE:** Then we call `wrapper.update()` cuz the UI has now re-rendered
   - **FOUR:** Then we can finally assert that **Utah Jazz have never won a championship**
+  - That tidbit there is for Tyler McGinnis
 - This is simplified with RTL
   - Take a step back..
   - As a user how would we know when we've got the empty state?